• Cellier Saint Benoit

 • Viticulture: Sustainable, converting gradually to organic.

-• Vinification: 100% whole cluster.
-12-16 day ambient yeast fermentation in stainless steel tank with no added SO2.
-Pump-overs only, vertically pressed.
-Aged for 9 months in stainless steel (80%) and in older barrels (20%).
-No fining, no filtration.
-Minimal SO2 added after malolactic fermentation and at bottling.
+• Vinification: 100% whole cluster, 2-week ambient yeast fermentation in wooden tank, daily pump-overs, pressed with a vertical press, aged for 9 months in tank (80%) and in used barrels (20%), no fining or filtration, SO2 added after malolactic fermentation and before bottling.

 Additional Info